Quintus Tineius Sacerdos

 Quintus Tineius Sacerdos (c.
 160 – aft.
 219) was a Roman senator.
 He is attested as Consul Suffectus 16 March 193 with Publius Julius Scapula Priscus.

 As a youth he was a member of the college of the Salii Palatini.
 Offices he held as an adult included Governor of Bithynia et Pontus, and Proconsul of Asia sometime between 200 and 210.
 The apex of his career was serving as Consul Ordinarius in 219 with Emperor Elagabalus.

 Sacerdos was the son of Quintus Tineius Sacerdos Clemens.
 His brothers were Quintus Tineius Rufus and Quintus Tineius Clemens.
+He married Volusia Laodice.
+They had one daughter, Tineia, who married Titus Clodius Pupienus Pulcher Maximus, with posterity: